 Artifacts of note include a copper-covered puma jaw headdress, copper sun disks from the funeral mound, and the Clovis spear point, the oldest artifact dating to 10,000 BCE,

 The museum also features realistic dioramas depicting life during various historical periods, such as a meeting inside the Earth Lodge, a Green Corn Ceremony, and the 1703 Moore’s Raid.

-The best part of a visit to Ocmulgee National Monument is walking the grounds of the “Old Ocmulgee Fields.”
+The best part of a visit to Ocmulgee NHP is walking the grounds of the “Old Ocmulgee Fields.”